folio-org/raml-module-builder/README.md

             notify: !include notify.json
         WHEN:
             "notify" is referenced anywhere in the raml
-9. JSON schema references may use relative filename (RMB will turn them to absolute filenames).
+9. JSON schema references may use relative pathname (RMB will dereference them).
    No need to declare them in the RAML file.

 10. The resource type examples must not be strict (will result in invalid json content otherwise)
         CHANGE: